Our Story .

 The UK national lockdown began in late March; by the first week in April, we had moved completely online and secured permission to vary our programme to best respond to the crisis and most importantly to try and be there for our member writers, to help keep them connected.

 We made all our events free for the next five months and focussed on connecting, casual, networking events.
-We ran Cafe Casuals, Live Forums', Bringing Together genre networks.
-We upheld our commitment to the Guest Writers we booked and ran successful online Q&As with Paul Mendez, Michael Amherst and Rosie Garland.
-We experimented with some 'industry' discussions, writing workshops and introduced the very popular Micro-Retreats where you can come into a safe online space to write and also meet other LGBTQ+ writers in the breaks.
-We also linked up with UK Silver pride and Leeds LGBTQ Literature festival.
+We ran Cafe Casuals, Live Forums' and Bringing Together genre networking events.
+We upheld our commitment to the Guest Writers we had booked and ran successful online Q&As with Paul Mendez, Michael Amherst and Rosie Garland.
+We experimented with some 'industry' discussions, writing workshops and introduced the popular Micro-Retreats where you can come into a safe online space to write and also meet other LGBTQ+ writers.
+We also linked up with UK Silver Pride and Leeds LGBTQ Literature Festival.
 All in all, over those five months, we ran 50 free events; planned and delivered by Paul and Associates Jo Whalley, Helen Dale and others, providing a much-needed connection for hundreds of LGBTQ+ writers.

 What now for the remainder of 2020 and beyond?

-We have agreed with Arts Council England to remain online for the rest of 2020, and we're proud of the programme we are putting in place; a blend of some of the best events we ran earlier in the year alongside the introduction of new experimental events and workshops; often by drawing upon the fantastic skills and experience of our member writers.
+We have agreed with Arts Council England to remain online for the rest of 2020, and we're proud of the programme we have put in place; a blend of some of the best events we ran earlier in the year alongside the introduction of new experimental events and workshops; often by drawing upon the fantastic skills and experience of our member writers.

 Paul, Jo and our Advisory Panel are also looking at the feedback we have received throughout the year and developing plans for the next phase of Out on the Page's development; including to seek funding for 2021-22.

 What about the WRITERS that join Out on the Page?